OpenEvalProject/evals/manuscripts/elife-63997/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/63997/elife-63997-fig6-v2.jpg)

 **Figure 6.:** In wild-type (WT) cells, N-glycans with three terminal glucoses are appended to IGF-1R.
 Trimming of two terminal glucoses by glucosidases I/II generates a monoglucosylated protein that supports an initial round of interaction with calreticulin (calnexin not shown, denoted by a 1).
 Trimming of the final glucose by glucosidase II yields a non-glucosylated N-glycan.
 If recognized as non-native primarily by UDP-glucose:glycoprotein glucosyltransferase (UGGT)1, and to a lesser extent UGGT2, IGF-1R may then be reglucosylated, supporting a second round of interaction with calreticulin (denoted by a 2+).
 Multiple rounds of trimming, reglucosylation, and binding to calnexin or calreticulin can occur until proper folding and trafficking.
 Under this system, IGF-1R is efficiently trafficked from the ER and mature IGF-1R accumulates.
 When glucosidase I/II activity is inhibited by treatment with deoxynojirimycin (DNJ) in WT cells, all rounds of binding to the lectin chaperones are ablated and IGF-1R is retained in the ER, yielding primarily pro IGF-1R.
-In UGGT1/2 cells, initial binding to calnexin or calreticulin directed by glucosidases I/II trimming is maintained but rebinding via reglucosylation does not occur.
+In UGGT1/2-/- cells, initial binding to calnexin or calreticulin directed by glucosidases I/II trimming is maintained but rebinding via reglucosylation does not occur.
 Under this system, IGF-1R is inefficiently trafficked from the ER.
-In -/-ALG6 cells, N-glycans are transferred without glucoses, eliminating the initial round of binding to calnexin or calreticulin by glucosidases trimming.
+In ALG6-/- cells, N-glycans are transferred without glucoses, eliminating the initial round of binding to calnexin or calreticulin by glucosidases trimming.
 Only the second round of binding is supported by UGGT1, and to a lesser extend UGGT2, mediated reglucosylation.
-Upon treatment with DNJ, reglucosylated IGF-1R may persistently interact with the lectin chaperones resulting in ER retention.-/-
+Upon treatment with DNJ, reglucosylated IGF-1R may persistently interact with the lectin chaperones resulting in ER retention.

 ALG6-/- cells permitted the trapping of substrates glucosylated by the UGGTs.
 These cells are also expected to support the enhancement of glucosylation of glycoproteins that are more reliant upon early lectin chaperone intervention.
 As observed for IGF-1R, the lack of early intervention of the lectin chaperones directed by glucosidase trimming might lead to misfolding, thereby creating a better substrate for the UGGTs.
 The use of the cell lines lacking the ability to initiate lectin chaperone binding by the glucosidase trimming (Alg6-/-) or UGGT reglucosylation (UGGT-/- cells) provides a platform to delineate which part of the lectin chaperone binding cycle has the greatest influence of glycoprotein maturation and trafficking.